star2star/star2star-js-ms-sdk/README.md

 Changes
 -------

+-	1.0.26 - event objects created as user objects instead of global objects
 -	1.0.25 - removed uuid from the event content since it means nothing
 -	1.0.24 - added getGlobalObjectsByType
 -	1.0.23 - added filter to group list